Popul-AR/snap-anime-js/README.md

 There are some extra properties and functions that are specific to the Lens Studio port, which can be found at the bottom of the [anime.js](/Public/AnimeJS%20Resources/Scripts/anime.js) script.
 These are documented with docstrings so you can see the required arguments and properties in the code hints (via vscode extension).

-`anime.easings`: list of all [Penner functions](https://animejs.com/documentation/#pennerFunctions) for easing for convenient referencing and autocompletion.

-`anime.utils.updateLocalPosition(transform)`: Generates an update handler for local position.
+`anime.ls.updateLocalPosition(transform)`: Generates an update handler for local position.

-`anime.utils.updateWorldPosition(transform)`: Generates an update handler for world position.
+`anime.ls.updateWorldPosition(transform)`: Generates an update handler for world position.

-`anime.utils.updateLocalEuler(transform)`: Generates an update handler for local euler rotation.
+`anime.ls.updateLocalEuler(transform)`: Generates an update handler for local euler rotation.

-`anime.utils.updateWorldEuler(transform)`: Generates an update handler for world euler rotation.
+`anime.ls.updateWorldEuler(transform)`: Generates an update handler for world euler rotation.

-`anime.utils.updateProp(target, propName)`: Generates an update handler that reassigns the vec3 so changes are applied.
+`anime.ls.updateProp(target, propName)`: Generates an update handler that reassigns the vec3 so changes are applied.

 A [Promise polyfill](/Public/AnimeJS%20Resources/Scripts/Promise.js) is also included since it's required by anime.js.